D0V4HKIIN/Thesis-EMX-BACH/docs/Build.md

-apt install libomp-dev # openmp apt install libccfits-dev # fits images apt install nvidia-opencl-dev # to use nvidia grahics card with opencl apt install intel-opencl-icd # to use intel cpu with opencl
+apt install libomp-dev # openmp apt install libccfits-dev # fits images apt install nvidia-opencl-dev # to use nvidia grahics card with opencl apt install intel-opencl-icd # to use intel onboard graphics with opencl apt install pocl-opencl-icd # very slow. to use cpu as opencl device
 ```

 GCC is required to compile on Linux.
 First, clone the repository.
 Run `make`.
 Now, compilation should be done.
 If there are errors, check the Makefile and make sure you have the dependencies installed.